zbage/MonkTouch/README.markdown

 MonkTouch is a mobile application developed for the Ekklesia360 CMS.  http://www.ekklesia360.com

 ## SETUP

-The setup.js file located in the 'app' folder is the file to add application tabs and asign the module to populate that content pane along with the content layout templates.
+The /app/__setup.js__ file determines application tabs and Ekklesia360 modules to populate the content pane along with the content layout html.
+Below will explain the api tags available as well as tag object structure.

 ### MonkMobile.templates
->These templates are the html with api reference to use in the display panels.
+>These templates are the html with Ekklesia360 api reference to use in the display panels.
 HTML is allowed and is pre-styled.

 ### Module Variables
 #### Sermons/Articles